mverouden/blogdown-academic/content/post/2020-04-06-r-commander-windows-10/index.md

 5. Repeat step 4. for installing the `RcmdrPlugin.HH` package.
 This plugin is required for MAT-15403 Statistics 2 to be able to do the practicals on Simple Linear Regression.

+{{% alert note %}}
 Once the installation of the `RcmdrPlugin.HH` package has finised, you are ready :satisfied: to start R 3.6.3 and use R Commander.
+{{% /alert %}}

-{{% alert note %}}
+{{% alert warning %}}
 **When using R Commander for the first time additional packages required for R Commander to work correctly will need to be installed.
 Allow the installation to be able to work smoothly without errors!**
 {{% /alert %}}